EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/01-virtual-proxmox.md

 tags: ['proxmox']
 ---

+This is the first post in the proxmox series, [read the introduction first](/tags/proxmox).

 ## Virtual K3s Cluster in a Virtual Proxmox Host

 If you want to have a virtual [K3s](https://k3s.io) cluster on your workstation,